byAbaddon/Phaser_Game_AnimalKnowledge/README.md

 Before the game you can practice flipping through the different animals and learning their names on; Bulgarian, Russian and English.
 The aim of the game is to find the correct name of the animal from the different possible options.
 You will get points depending on the correct answers.
-Ten wrong answers and it's game over!
+If you get more than ten wrong answers, it's game over.

 ## Short video intro: